 However, the application of a low nitrogen, higher potash feed (NPK 6:5:10 +6% Fe) will help green up the grass and, at the same time, help control any moss that has accumulated in the sward during the winter months.

-The winter months enables you to evaluate how well this year's maintenance regime has gone, which in turn will help you plan the work for next season.
+Planning: Winter months enable you to evaluate how well your maintenance regimes have gone which, in turn, will help you plan the work for next season.
 You may need to seek quotations for machinery and materials.
 Be prepared for next season.

 Failure to prepare - prepare to fail.
 It is important to keep records and diaries of the activities carried out, and how well the facility and each pitch have performed.
 The advent of the digital camera is a great tool for recording information.
 January is an ideal time to contact sales reps to find out what products are available for spring renovations; do not leave it late to order materials.

 |All in a day's work at Bath Cricket Club||Cricket Loam|